ashfurrow/blog/source/blog/2019-05-31-designing-conference-slides.html.markdown

 Today I presented a talk at mDevCamp in Prague, titled _How Arty Automates Team Culture_, and I want to follow-up from [my last post](https://ashfurrow.com/blog/from-proposal-to-applause-how-i-public-speaking/) on the process of creating a conference presentation.
 That blog post is four years old, but, remarkably, still reflects my overall process.
 Today I want to focus in on the design aspect of giving a conference talk, using my mDevCamp talk as an example.

 So often, when it comes to developers discussing something they've designed, they don't really discuss the nitty-gritty of _how_ they designed it.
 It just sort of, happens.
 I want to step through my entire creative process, with a focus on visual design.
 The [slide deck is available here](https://speakerdeck.com/ashfurrow/how-artsy-automates-team-culture).
+The talk was recorded and will be uploaded at a later date.

 (READMORE)